-Subassemble the rotating element into the retainer and bellows, then slide this subassembly onto the shaft sleeve (32) until the face of the rotating element is just flush with the chamfered end of the sleeve.
+Subassemble the rotating element into the retainer and bellows, then slide this subassembly onto the shaft sleeve until the face of the rotating element is just flush with the chamfered end of the sleeve.

-Slide the sleeve and seal parts onto the shaft until the seal faces contact.
+Slide the sleeve and rotating portion of the seal onto the shaft until the seal faces contact.
 Continue to push the sleeve through the seal until the chamfered end seats firmly against the shaft shoulder.

-Install the seal spring.
+Install the seal spring and spring centering washer (11).